beliveau-lab/TigerFISH/docs/source/index.rst

 2. A summary file that describes the aggregate number of probes designed against each interval and their aggregate on-target binding scores in a tab separated text file.

-.. list-table:: Summary of candidate probe output file columns (.TXT)
+.. list-table:: Description of interval summary output file columns (.TXT)
    :header-rows: 1

    * - Col